brain4tech/lip/README.md

 -  [x] use JWTs for regular address updating
 -  [x] add JWT requiring cooldown + modify JWT expire date
 -  [ ] use bcrypt password hashing instead of sha256 for improved security and/or password salting
--  [ ] ad lifetime for id to free it after certain amount of time (infinite should also be possible)
+-  [x] add lifetime for id to free it after certain amount of time (infinite should also be possible)
 -  [ ] overview on existing id's and their lifetime
 -  [x] easy deployment with docker and docker compose
 -  [ ] source code documentation